-Global markets seem to be a little “rattled”
+Global markets seem to be a little “rattled” as we approach a potential “political storm”

 Sure, commodities have had a strong run, however, we may soon see a resurging USD as investors move towards defensive assets.